 Resource efficiency at the workplace.

-New multi-functional printers have been configured to print on both sides as a default setting since September 2011.
-Thanks to a software update, multi-functional printers that had already been installed before November 2011 were also configured for double-sided printing as default setting.
+Multi-functional printers at Telekom in Germany have been configured to print on both sides as a default setting since November 2011.
 This printer function conserves resources and reduces costs by using less paper.

 We encourage the purchase and use of green office supplies at Telekom in Germany by giving these products priority in our central ordering system, eBest.
 We also informed our employees and raised their awareness of green approaches at the office in 2012 via internal media such as the Telekom Social Network (TSN) and the intranet.

 Our employees in Germany can use an intranet training tool called Green Office Supplies to find out more on the topic and use their new-found knowledge to earn a certification.

 As a major purchaser of green office supplies, Telekom in Germany was awarded the special prize for the Easy Tree Award by our main supplier of office supplies, Staples Advantage.
 Staples Advantage also donated one percent of the money we spent with them on green and socially acceptable office supplies to fund the planting of 691 trees in Germany.

 eBest offers a large selection of sustainable products.
 These products are labeled with a green tree to make it easier for users to choose environmentally friendly supplies.
 And our employees use the offer, too.
 Approximately 40 percent of the office supplies ordered in 2012 met Telekom's sustainability criteria.
 These criteria require the use of recycled or repurposed material, biodegradable material or paper that has been certified by the Forest Stewardship Council®(FSC) or Program for the Endorsement of Forest Certification (PEFC).
 Our goal is to increase the number of office supplies that meet these criteria to at least 50 percent by 2015.